jobbrIO/jobbr/src/Execution/Forked/README.md

 |`IsRuntimeWaitingForDebugger` | If set to true, the executable will wait up to 10s before start (or a dabugger is detected), so that a debugger can be attached to the forked process           | `false`      |
 |`AddJobRunnerArguments`       | Callback to pass additional parameters to the executable | `null` |

-> **Note**: A more detailed explanation can be found the the **[wiki:configuration]**
+> **Note**: A more detailed explanation can be found the **[wiki:configuration]**

 ## Runner Installation

-Creating a runner and setting up all the required dependencies for the runner is your job, a short reminder: The forked execution model bases on an additional executable that executes your job.
+Creating a runner and setting up all the required dependencies for the runner is your job, a short reminder:
+The forked execution model bases on an additional executable that executes your job.
 This additional executable is not part of this package and is under your control.
 You'll need to reference the related Job-Types in this application.
 The only additional thing you need to do, is to include the NuGet Package `Jobbr.Runtime.ForkedExecution` in you application and start it.

 ```powershell
 Install-Package Jobbr.Runtime.ForkedExecution